diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 2) Declare the schema in the migration up/down.sql files
 3) Prefix all table names in the migration up/down.sql files with the schema

 Postgres uses internally a schema as something like a search path for a table and, by default, searches in the public schema for a table.
 If that fails, Postgres returns an error that the table does not exists (in the default schema).
-Because of the search path mechanism, you only have to declare the schema name and consistently prefix the tables in the schema with the schema name and that’s it.
+Because of the search path mechanism, you only have to declare the schema name and consistently prefix thetables in the schema with the schema name and that’s it.

+It is important to know that a custom schema only applies to tables.
+Custom types and enum still reside in the default public schema.

 In your diesel.toml file, add the following entry: